SMANahian/BeatVote/README.md

 ## Setup

+### 1. Prerequisites

+- Python 3.10+ and `pip`
+- [Docker](https://docs.docker.com/get-docker/) (optional, for running MongoDB)
+- A Google Cloud project with access to the YouTube Data API v3

+### 2. Install dependencies

-1. Create a virtual environment and install dependencies:
+Create a virtual environment and install the required Python packages:

 ```bash
 python3 -m venv venv